 - 9.2.3.1 In the first and second probationary years only, the Member's performance will be reviewed by the Department Personnel Committee, the Department Chair, and the College Dean after the completion of the Fall Semester.
 This limited evaluation will include a review of the Member's professional goals and objectives as well as her/his performance during the first semester and the completed first year.
 The Department Personnel Committee and the Department Chair shall comment on the proposed goals and objectives and performance and make a recommendation to the College Dean.
 The College Dean shall review this information prior to making a final evaluation of the Member's performance.
 The College Dean's evaluation and decision will be forwarded to the Provost.
 If the College Dean recommends non-renewal, the Member's dossier will be forwarded to UCAP, the Provost and the President for evaluation. - 9.2.3.2 It shall be the obligation of the candidate for renewal, tenure or promotion to prepare a dossier in accordance with the guidelines set forth below and the time schedule published by the Provost.
-Such dossiers shall include:
+Such dossiers shall include: - (1) An up-to-date résumé. - (2) A detailed narrative statement for each evaluation criterion, as specified in Article 9.1.1, explaining how and to what extent the activities claimed have met the criteria and any approved elaborations thereof.

-- (1) An up-to-date résumé. - (2) A detailed narrative statement for each evaluation criterion, as specified in Article 9.1.1, explaining how and to what extent the activities claimed have met the criteria and any approved elaborations thereof. - (3) Documentation in support of the narrative in (2) above. - (4) All annual workload assignments for the past five (5) years or portion thereof that the Member has been employed by the University and that this provision has been in force. - (5) All annual professional activity reports, or equivalent, for the past five (5) years or portion thereof that the Member has been employed by the University. - (6) All merit pay assessments, or equivalent, for the past five (5) years or portion thereof that the Member has been employed by the University. - (7) For candidates for tenure, promotion, and renewal, all previous annual evaluations for the past five (5) years or portion thereof that the Member has been employed by the University. - (8) Copies of the approved College and Departmental elaborations and documentation as required by applicable elaborations. - (9) An inventory of the dossier's contents. - (10) Summary of evaluations and comments by students and peers for courses taught for the period under review, documentation which demonstrates instructional effectiveness or other teaching related documentation referenced in elaborations.
+- (3) Documentation in support of the narrative in (2) above. - (4) All annual workload assignments for the past five (5) years or portion thereof that the Member has been employed by the University and that this provision has been in force. - (5) All annual professional activity reports, or equivalent, for the past five (5) years or portion thereof that the Member has been employed by the University. - (6) For candidates for tenure, promotion, and renewal, all previous annual evaluations for the past five (5) years or portion thereof that the Member has been employed by the University. - (7) Copies of the approved College and Departmental elaborations and documentation as required by applicable elaborations. - (8) An inventory of the dossier's contents. - (9) Summary of evaluations and comments by students and peers for courses taught for the period under review, documentation which demonstrates instructional effectiveness or other teaching related documentation referenced in elaborations.

 Members may continue to add to their dossier until five (5) days after evaluation by their Department Chair.
 Items shall only be added to the dossier with a corresponding cover letter specifically identifying the item(s) and date of addition.
 Thereafter, the file shall be considered sealed and all subsequent evaluators shall make their judgments based on the file as presented.
-All evaluating units have the right to request in writing to the Member a clarification of dossier contents, but "clarification" shall not require additional documentation or materials to be submitted by the Member.
+All evaluating units have the right to request in writing to the Member a clarification of dossier contents but "clarification" shall not require additional documentation or materials to be submitted by the Member.

 When the evaluation process is complete and if no grievance has been filed pursuant to sections 9.2.3.9, 20.1 or 20.2.3, the record of all judgments shall be entered into the Member's official personnel file along with the inventory of the dossier's complete contents.
-All other materials, except copies of any confidential letters from external experts, shall be returned to the Member.
+Any materials not submitted electronically shall be returned to the Member.
 If a grievance has been filed, the file shall be kept intact in the custody of the employer's designee until the grievance procedure under Article 20.0 is exhausted.